 We’re here to help if you’ve got any questions about animal injury compensation claims.
 If you call us on 0800 652 1345, a specialist will discuss your claim with you and explain your options.
 We’ll try to answer any questions you might have if you’ve been injured by an animal and we could connect you with one of our personal injury lawyers.

-If your claim is accepted, your solicitor will manage the whole claims process on your behalf.
-What’s more, you won’t need to pay any legal fees upfront because of their No Win, No Fee service.
+If your claim is accepted, the whole claims process will be managed by your solicitor on your behalf.
+What’s more, you won’t be asked to pay any legal fees upfront because of their No Win, No Fee service.

 Our team is also available via live chat if you’d like to discuss animal injury claims online so please feel free to get in touch.